-- √ 30 or 60-day "How did we do" feedback interview or survey - ✓ Have some of your newer hires help develop what the on-boarding experience should look like - ✓ Ask yourself and your team this question: Training & On-board - What does it look like today?
+- ✓ See everything through the lens of the new hire - ✓ The new hire process begins prior to the first day on the job - ✓ Sample templates (handout) - ✓ Have some of your newer hires assist in developing what the on-boarding experience should look like - ✓ Ask yourself and your team this question: Training & On-board - What does it look like today?
 What do you want it to look like?

-Performance Standards/Performance Reviews Best Practices
+Performance Reviews Best Practices

-- ✓ Perfect Phrases for Performance Reviews - ✓ Ask for assistance with difficult phrases - ✓ Expectations by position AND my team non-negotiables - ✓ Are we measuring what is relevant to the job? - ✓ Where possible, allow the team member to do their own self-evaluation or provide their insight into their performance ahead of you completing the evaluation. - ✓ Be very specific with examples when identifying areas of weakness or improvement suggestions - ✓ Focus on your observations not "here is what others are telling me about you" - ✓ Complete performance reviews on time if not early PERIOD!
-What message to do you send to your team member if you are late? - ✓ NEVER leave "Supervisor Feedback" section blank what message does this send? - ✓ Be HONEST in providing feedback.
+- ✓ Perfect Phrases for Performance Reviews (amazon.com) - ✓ Ask for assistance with difficult phrases - ✓ Expectations by position AND my team non-negotiables - ✓ Are we measuring what is relevant to the job? - ✓ Where possible, allow the team member to do their own self-evaluation or provide their insight into their performance ahead of you completing the evaluation. - ✓ Be very specific with examples when identifying areas of weakness or improvement suggestions - ✓ Focus on your observations not "here is what others are telling me about you" - ✓ Complete performance reviews on time if not early PERIOD!
+What message do you send to your team member if you are late? - √ NEVER leave "Supervisor Feedback" section blank what message does this send? - ✓ Be HONEST in providing feedback.
 Giving all 5's is easier and less confrontational... - ✓ Being clear is KIND, being unclear is UNKIND Brene' Brown